Implementing arbitrary quantum operations via quantum walks on a cycle graph: Making the DTQW-based neural network more friendly for implementations

-Firstly, it can be observed that the global phase $e^{i \alpha_{0}^{(x,t)} \hat\sigma_{0}}$ in Eq.~(\ref{eq:site coin general}) of single site coin operators $\hat{c}_x^{(t)}$ are relative to each other when $\hat{c}_x^{(t)}\otimes\ketbra{x}{x}$ are summed in Eq.~(\ref{eq:Coin}).
+Firstly, it can be observed that the phases $e^{i \alpha_{0}^{(x,t)} \hat\sigma_{0}}$ in Eq.~(\ref{eq:site coin general}) of single-site coin operators $\hat{c}_x^{(t)}$ are relative phases when $\hat{c}_x^{(t)}\otimes\ketbra{x}{x}$ are summed in Eq.~(\ref{eq:Coin}).
 They are not merely a contribution to the global phase of the DTQW $\hat{U}_{T,0}$.
-Hence any change in one of the phases may cause a nontrivial change in $\hat{U}_{T,0}$.
-This seemingly requires an annoying tuning of all the phase factors in implementation.
+Hence, any change in one of the phases may cause a nontrivial change in $\hat{U}_{T,0}$.
+This seemingly requires an annoying tuning of all the phase factors of single-site coin operators at different times $t$ and at different sites $x$ when the DTQW is implemented.